 Urine tests are just one kind of drug test.
 They're the most common because of their affordability and ease of use.
 Hair tests can be even more thorough because they go back as far as 90 days and are incredibly difficult to cheat.
 Drug tests can also check your saliva, going back three days.

-Furthermore, one must consider there are all kinds of drug test panels — like the
+Furthermore, one must consider there are all kinds of drug test panels — like the 5 panel drug test and 10 panel drug test.
+US Drug Test Centers can even customize a panel specifically for you, so it meets your needs.

 Myth 5: Certain Medications Can Cause a Positive Drug Test